Stanley Cup: NHL takes over

 The Cup was awarded every year until 2005, when a labour dispute between the NHL's owners and the NHL Players Association (the union that represents the players) led to the cancellation of the 2004–05 season.
 As a result, no Cup champion was crowned for the first time since the flu pandemic in 1919.
 The lockout was controversial among many fans, who questioned whether the NHL had exclusive control over the Cup.
 A website known as freestanley.com (since closed) was launched, asking fans to write to the Cup trustees and urge them to return to the original Challenge Cup format.
 Adrienne Clarkson, then governor general of Canada, alternately proposed that the Cup be presented to the top women's hockey team in lieu of the NHL season.
 This idea was so unpopular that the Clarkson Cup was created instead.
 Meanwhile, a group in Ontario, also known as the "Wednesday Nighters", filed an application with the Ontario Superior Court, claiming that the Cup trustees had overstepped their bounds in signing the 1947 agreement with the NHL, and therefore must award the trophy regardless of the lockout.

 On February 7, 2006, a settlement was reached in which the trophy could be awarded to non-NHL teams should the league not operate for a season.
 The dispute lasted so long that, by the time it was settled, the NHL had resumed operating for the 2005–06 season, and the Stanley Cup went unclaimed for the 2004–05 season.
 Furthermore, when another NHL lockout commenced in 2012 the trustees stated that the 2006 agreement did not oblige them to award the Cup in the event of a lost season, and that they were likely to reject any non-NHL challenges for the Cup in the event the 2012–13 season were cancelled, which it was not.

 In 2007, the International Ice Hockey Federation (IIHF) formalized the "Triple Gold Club", the group of players and coaches who have won an Olympic Games gold medal, a World Championship gold medal, and the Stanley Cup.
 The term had first entered popular use following the 2002 Winter Olympics, which saw the addition of the first Canadian members.

+Since the NHL took over the Cup, the latest in the calendar year the Cup has been awarded was in late June.
+However, due to the COVID-19 pandemic, the 2019–20 season was paused with less than a month in the regular season.
+In July, 2020, the NHL implemented their Return to Play plan with an expanded playoffs, having 24 teams play instead of the usual 16.
+The Cup was awarded to the Tampa Bay Lightning on September 28.
+The next season, the Cup was awarded July 7, 2021, leaving only August, October, and November as the only months the Cup that have not been awarded.